Get insider access

 Treble Amount

-The MOONDROP Blessing 3 have a sound profile that follows our Harman-based target curve well, which means they have a well-balanced sound that's versatile enough for various audio content.
+The MOONDROP Blessing 3 have a sound profile that follows our target curve quite well, which means they have a well-balanced sound that's versatile enough for various audio content.
 They deliver solid bass, so mixes have adequate thump, rumble, and boom, while vocals and instruments sound natural and clear.
-However, a small dip in the mid-mid nudges vocals and instruments to the back of the mix.
-While sibilants like cymbals are slightly dull due to a dip in the mid-treble, the treble response isn't quite as veiled as the TRUTHEAR x Crinacle ZERO: RED, although they have a similarly balanced bass and mid response.
+However, sibilants like cymbals are slightly dull due to a dip in the mid-treble, but the treble response isn't quite as veiled as the TRUTHEAR x Crinacle ZERO: RED, although they have a similarly balanced mid-range response.

 9.1